IN DEFENSE OF THE ELECTORAL COLLEGE

 Hamilton then refers to these as the “most deadly adversaries of republican government”.

 The fear of “cabals” and their influences on elections is a running theme in the debates and proposals of how to deal with the very important topic of the election of the President.
-In debate on the Election of the Executive (July 25), Madison said:
+In the debate on the Election of the Executive (July 25), Madison said:

 “The option before us then lay between an appointment by Electors chosen by the people – and between an immediate appointment by the people.
 He thought the former mode free from many of the objections which had been urged against it, and greatly preferable to an appointment by the National Legislature.
 As the Electors would be chosen for the occasion, which would meet once, and proceed immediately to an appointment, there would be very little opportunity for CABAL [emphasis added], or corruption.”